DevOpsPlayground/Hands-on-with-ChatOps/README.md

 	vagrant ssh
 ```

-To generate a Hubot bot :
+To generate a Hubot bot, we use the scaffolding tool `yo`
 	`cd /opt/chatops/ && yo hubot`

 Fill in the details and specify slack as the adapter